 4 After that put on a super thick (we’re talking 8-12 inches) layer of manure of some sort.
 Now, make sure this is old and fairly composted.
 A year old or more is good.
 I’m lucky because we have animals so Jeff pushes up big piles of manure/hay mixture every spring that accumulates around the hay feeders and then I use it the next year.
 Again, ask around and you can usually find a farmer willing to give it away!

 5 Layer on the straw (or leaves).
 Do NOT use prairie hay!
 It will have weed seeds in it.
 Old alfalfa is good, too.
 Again, I’m blessed because we put up our own straw every year, so I always have a ready supply.
 Ask around for whatever is prominent in your area.
 Just remember, you want it THICK!
-No measly 2 or 3 in layers.
+No measly 2 or 3 inch layers.
 Nope, I’m talking a foot thick or so.

 Ideally, you should do this in the fall so your garden has time to compost itself until spring.
 Because our falls are so busy on the farm, I usually don’t get to it until January.